elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 A newer replacement for replica controllers

 #### Replica Set vs Replication Controller
 In a replica set, the selector is required to be specified.
-Where in replica controller it is optional
+Where in replica controller it is optional.
+A replicaset will maintain the number of replicas in it.
+If new ones are created, they will be deleted by default and if there is not enough, they will be deleted.

 ### Commands - Basic
 ```bash